feliperbroering/jeeragram/README.md

 * Configs: easy way to choose witch jira events for what telegram chat
 * Create Jira issue
 * Issue chat: create new chat with team members to discuss some issue and store comments on jira comments

-Look projects tab to see what I'm working on.
+* Look at [kanban board](https://github.com/feliperbroering/jeeragram/projects/1) to see what I'm working on.

 Feel free to contribute and send PRs.